 We collect and retain non-identifying statistical information about service users, for the purpose of providing aggregate anonymized data about the program to our funders.

 Lawyer and Mediator Referral Services

 Lawyers and Mediators who register with the Services complete a registration form that includes their name and business address and contact information along with their practice areas.
 It may include other non-identifying information about the lawyer or law firm, such as whether remote services are available to clients, languages spoken, interest in pro bono work, general fee options, and whether notary services are offered.

 We only record information on Lawyer or Mediator service users where there is a concern that they may be harassing or abusive to our volunteers or staff, or are abusing the system by receiving more than two referrals (serial referrals) for the same matter.

-Sexual Harassment in the Workplace Legal Advice Program
+Sexual Harassment in the Workplace Legal Advice Program and Medical Legal Partnerships

 |We collect names and addresses of those requesting written materials be sent by regular letter mail.
 We also keep a record of the sector they represent for example, government, court, non-profit, individual, etc. Where there is a need to generate an invoice for materials or to issue a receipt that information is stored on computer.|

 |Information collected and maintained includes name, address (usually firm, but occasionally home), e-mail address, history of giving, and other relevant material such as their preference for how and when they wish to be contacted or acknowledged (if they have indicated such a preference).|